Xilinx/brevitas/src/brevitas_examples/llm/README.md

                         Granularity for scales/zero-point of inputs.
 Default:
                         per_tensor.
   --kv-quant-granularity {per_tensor,per_row,per_group}
-                        Granularity for scales/zero-point of inputs.
+                        Granularity for scales/zero-point of KV cache.
+If not set, it will use input-quant-granularity.
 Default:
-                        per_tensor.
+                        None
   --input-group-size INPUT_GROUP_SIZE
                         Group size for per_group input quantization.
 Default:
                         64.